sillsdev/ptx2pdf/docs/dev/Diglot.md

 the data read so far, the final text-containing column must finish with an explicit  `\endcols`

-4) Instead of specifying the column width with `\DiglotLeftFraction`, the equivalent 1-letter column code will take the place of the Left, i.e.
+4) Instead of specifying the column width with `\DiglotLeftFraction`, the equivalent 1-letter column code will take the place of the Left, e.g.
-`\DiglotLFraction`, `\DiglotAFraction`
+`\DiglotLFraction`, `\DiglotAFraction` and `\DiglotRFraction

 ### Backward compatability
 The code is being re-written in a way intended to be backwards compatible.
-E.g. `\DiglotLFraction` is not defined, `\DiglotLeftFraction` will be used instead, and `\lefttext`,  `\righttext` etc. are expected to retain their current behaviour, but will give unexpected results in a polyglot use-case.
+E.g. If `\DiglotLFraction` is not defined, `\DiglotLeftFraction` will be used instead, and `\lefttext`,  `\righttext` etc. are expected to retain their current behaviour, but will give unexpected results in a polyglot use-case.